 Is there a method to this cornucopia of initiatives?
 Alibaba’s new long-term target to transition from working with 10 million small and medium enterprises (SMEs) to 10 million profitable SMEs provides a clue1.
 As e-commerce penetration rises to nearly 20% in China, the existing silos of offline and online retail raise vital questions, are brands and merchants more profitable, or less, as e-commerce grows larger?
 Does Alibaba’s success come at the expense of its merchants’ profitability, or is everyone truly better off?

 Analysis suggests that between 2011 and 2016, when e-commerce grew dramatically in China, costs rose significantly for several retail categories as they tried to keep up, particularly consumer appliances, apparel, and personal care.
-These rising costs reflect the parallel universes that exist today; offline retail channels, demand management, space planning and supply chains, and consumer analytics have little in common with e-commerce.
-Also, the analytics that can be garnered from in-store customer transactions have little in common with what can be drawn from e-commerce engagements.
+These rising costs reflect the parallel universes that exist today; offline retail channels, demand management, space planning, supply chains, and consumer analytics have little in common with e-commerce.
 Increasingly, brands and merchants seem to be running two businesses for the same product, which unsurprisingly leads to cost inflation.

 The true promise of omnichannel retail, or new retail, is a more profitable merchant.
 The future economics of giant e-commerce platforms will likely emerge from this promise, and the hope that these platforms will not simply maintain their share of a shrinking pie but maintain or increase their share of an expanding one.
 Not content to be appropriators or gatekeepers of consumer demand, these platforms increasingly aim to help fundamentally change the way consumers shop.